aosabook/500lines/contingent/chapter.rst

     Edge indexEdge = new DirectedEdge(indexRstNode, indexHtmlNode);
     g.addEdge(indexEdge);

-with user-defined classes and interfaces for everything in the system.
-The Python language and community explicitly and intentionally emphasize using simple, generic data structures to solve problems, rather than creating custom classes for every minute detail of the problem we want to tackle.
+The Python language and community explicitly and intentionally emphasize using simple, generic data structures to solve problems, instead of creating custom classes for every minute detail of the problem we want to tackle.
 This is one facet of the notion of “Pythonic” solutions that you may have read about: Pythonic solutions try to